PBRjr/obsidian-eberron-notes/Campaign Notes/Places/Khorvaire/Breland/The Lighthouse.md

 > The tapestry shows serpentine creatures with feathered wings arranged in a circle, silver light emanating from their bodies.
 A dark, menacing presence looms in the background, shattered by a blinding silver radiance.

+Tapestry 3: The Battle Against the Overlords

+> The tapestry depicts a chaotic battle scene, with armored figures bearing the Silver Flame emblem on one side and monstrous creatures on the other.
+A large, shadowy figure with burning eyes looms at the center of the battle.

-Tapestry 3: The Sealing of the Overlord
+Tapestry 4: The Sealing of the Overlord

-> The tapestry shows a circle of colorful dragons surrounding a large purple crystal with runic symbols on it, a dark figure wearing a hateful expression is being sucked into it.
+> The tapestry shows a circle of colorful dragons surrounding a large purple crystal with runic symbols on it.
 In the background, a desolate and war-worn landscape stretches to the horizon.

-Tapestry 3: The founding of the Church
+Tapestry 5: The founding of the Church (Clan Flameforge)

-> The tapestry portrays a gathering of robed figures, with a tall woman holding a glowing tome at the center.
+> The tapestry portrays a gathering of robed figures, with a tall woman holding a large sword with a white-hot flaming blade at the center.
 The other figures kneel around her, hands outstretched.
 In the background, the foundations of a grand cathedral are being laid.

-Tapestry 4: The Battle Against the Overlords

-> The tapestry depicts a chaotic battle scene, with armored figures bearing the Silver Flame emblem on one side and monstrous creatures on the other.
-A large, shadowy figure with burning eyes looms at the center of the battle.

 ---